-The platform is more intuitive than old school brokers because it’s built on a modern technology platform.
-You create portfolio “pies” that contains all the stocks and ETFs you want to own and in what percentages.
+The platform is more intuitive than traditional brokers because it’s built on a modern technology platform.
+You create portfolio “pies” that contain all the stocks and ETFs you want to own and in what percentages.
 Simply add Robinhood stock to your portfolio pie.

-For ordinary investors, it will be challenging to acquire pre-IPO Robinhood shares.
+For ordinary investors, it will be challenging to acquire pre-IPO Robinhood shares if you don’t have a Robinhood account.
 If you’re determined, follow the pre-IPO marketplaces and pay attention to any offerings.
-You must be an accredited investor to acquire shares this way.

 Otherwise, you’ll need to wait for the IPO date to buy shares.

 But that’s not necessarily a reason to be disappointed.
 Google’s shares rose 18% on the day of its IPO.
 Many people probably sold that day.
 Had they held for the next decade, their holdings would have been up 1,000%.